Frequently Asked Questions...

 - Can I stay in my room over breaks?

 Residents are not allowed to stay in the halls over winter or summer breaks.
 The halls are open for residents to stay in for all other breaks.
-Exception: Five residence halls are open to their residents only for winter break, with room only provision.
+Exception: Five undergraduate residences are open to their residents only for winter break, with room only provision.
 No meal plan service will be provided.
-These residence halls include First Street Towers, Hawkins Hall, Hilltop Apartments, McCutcheon Hall and Wiley Hall.
+These residences include Cary Quadrangle, First Street Towers, Harrison Hall, Hawkins Hall and Hilltop Apartments.
 (Purdue Village will continue their normal operations)

 - Are there curfews in University Residences?